Get insider access

 2. Best Wi-Fi 6E Router

 The eero Pro 6E is the best Wi-Fi 6E router we've tested.
 Wi-Fi 6E uses the same underlying technology as regular old Wi-Fi 6, but it adds support for much more wireless spectrum in the 6GHz range.
-This all means that your compatible devices can access even more lanes with less traffic and higher top speeds.
-This router is also designed to work in a mesh system, so if you find that a standalone router leaves parts of your house with a slow connection, you can buy another access point for better coverage.
+This means your compatible devices can access even more lanes with less traffic and higher top speeds.
+This router also works in a mesh system, so if you find that a standalone router leaves parts of your house with a slow connection, you can buy another access point for better coverage.

-Its compact, stylish design makes it an unobtrusive addition to any space, and it delivers great performance, especially when paired with gigabit internet—perfect for handling large downloads or streaming in the far-off corners of your home.
-The eero app guides you through a straightforward setup and provides easy tools to monitor devices, adjust settings, and manage smart home integration via its built-in Zigbee hub.
+This router's compact, stylish design makes it an unobtrusive addition to any space.
+It delivers great performance, especially when paired with gigabit internet—perfect for handling large downloads or multiple high-resolution video streaming in the far-off corners of your home.
+The eero app guides you through a straightforward setup and provides easy tools to monitor devices, adjust settings, and manage smart home devices via its built-in Zigbee hub.
 It also supports emerging technologies like Thread and Matter, making it ideal for smart home ecosystems.

 See our review